 When importing or exporting human remains or ashes, it may be helpful to contact a funeral director or a customs broker to assist you with the process.
 Funeral directors and customs brokers can be located through local telephone directories or via an internet search.
 It is important to be aware of and meet all import and export conditions, before movement of human remains occurs.

 If you intend to bring human remains or ashes into Australia you should also be aware of any export requirements of the country from where the remains or ashes are to be exported.
 The source country may have specific requirements or conditions associated with the movement or export of human remains or ashes.
 It is recommended that you contact the relevant authority or embassy regarding any export requirements that may be in place.

 Human remains can pose a potential risk to human health.
 To manage this risk, there are certain requirements which must be met before bringing them into Australia.

 There is no need to lodge an import declaration when human remains are being brought into Australia for burial or cremation.
 An import declaration may be required, however, if they are imported for other reasons (see 'Commercial Acquisitions').

 While there is no need for an import declaration, human remains being brought into Australia for burial or cremation must be accompanied by official documentation.
 If the human remains are not accompanied by the required documentation, such as a copy of the official death certificate, official permission is required (see 'Requirements for importing human remains for burial or cremation').

-The Department of Agriculture and Water Resources have additional requirements when importing human remains which can be found on the
+The Department of Agriculture, Fisheries and Forestry have additional requirements when importing human remains which can be found on the

 Biosecurity Import Conditions database (BICON).